syncfusion-content/flutter-docs/Flutter/system-requirement-installation/system-requirements.md

 ### SDK Version

-The below is the minimum Flutter SDK version required for our widgets:
+The following is the minimum Flutter SDK version required for our widgets:

 <table>
     <tr>